-Table of P revious Non Complian ces and Audit R ecomme endations A. Reso plyed before end of previou s audit period Reference (no./year) (Compliance rating/ Legislative Obligation/ details of the issue) Auditors' Recommendation or action taken Date Resolved Further action required (Yes/No/Not Applicable) & Details of further action required including current recommendation reference if applicable 01/2013 Non-compliant - 2 Code of Conduct for the Supply of Electricity to Small Use Customers - Clause 5.2(2).
+A. Res olved before end of previou s audit period -GOIIIIIIGII uations Reference (no./year) (Compliance rating/ Legislative Obligation/ details of the issue) Auditors' Recommendation or action taken Date Resolved Further action required (Yes/No/Not Applicable) & Details of further action required including current recommendation reference if applicable 01/2013 Non-compliant - 2 Code of Conduct for the Supply of Electricity to Small Use Customers - Clause 5.2(2).
 Credit card payment numbers are not checked against customer details prior to processing the payment.
 The Licensee should introduce a validation protocol that confirms the credit card payment number against customer details prior to processing the payment.
-1/07/13 Yes - The protocol should be regularly updated to allow for credit card changes (refer to recommendation 02/2015) etc. B. Reso olved during current Audit p period Reference (no./year) Further action required (Yes/No/Not Applicable) & Details of further action required including current recommendation reference if applicable 02/2013 Non-compliant - 2 Electricity Industry Customer Transfer Code Annex 6 - Clause A6.2 (a) Licensee does not have an IT disaster recovery plan.
+1/07/13 Yes - The protocol should be regularly updated to allow for credit card changes (refer to recommendation 02/2015). etc. B. Res olved during current Audit p period 02/2013 Non-compliant - 2 Electricity Industry Customer Transfer Code Annex 6 - Clause A6.2 (a) Licensee does not have a IT disaster recovery plan.
 The Licensee should develop and implement an IT Disaster Recovery Plan.
-20/3/14 No etc. C. Unre esolved at end of current Au ıdit period Reference (no./year) (Compliance rating/ Legislative Obligation/ details of the issue) Auditors' Recommendatio n Further action required (Yes/No/Not Applicable) & Details of further action required 03/2013 Non-compliant - 2 Code of Conduct for the Supply Electricity to Small Use Custome - Clause 5.3.
-A review of the incident regis identified that the Licensee hexperienced a system defect with its IVR process.
-It is understood that the system of the customer crecard payments to be correctly processed so that funds could withdrawn in accordance with the authorisation. ensure the system ensure the system customer's instruction the IVR process. em dit etty be ectify the m error to stem is g with the Yes - complete the actions addressing the recommendation.
+20/3/14 No etc. C. Unr esolved at end of current Au ıdit period

+03/2013 Non-compliant - 2 Code of Conduct for the Supply of Electricity to Small Use Customers - Clause 5.3.
+A review of the incident register identified that the Licensee had experienced a system defect within its IVR process.
+The Licensee continues to investigate and rectify the cause of the system error to ensure the system is accurately complying with the customer's instructions during the IVR process.
+Yes - complete the actions a the recommendation. addressing It is understood that the system error did not enable customer credit card payments to be correctly processed so that funds could be withdrawn in accordance with the authorisation.